 With this resource, you can take back time on Mondays and focus on what matters most—serving your ministry.

-We hope you found our video, as well as our list of recommendations, useful for when you’re in the market for a new video transmission cable.
-Always be sure to look over your current production setup before investing in any product, as you’ll want to ensure what you purchase will fit your system and help you stream successfully.
-If you’re interested in learning more about streaming and all the technology included in the industry, be sure to check out our other posts and contact our Sales Team to discover Resi’s array of streaming solutions.
+We hope you found our video, as well as our list of SDI technology recommendations, useful for your next broadcast purchase.
+Be sure to evaluate your current video production setup before investing in any gear to ensure compatibility and performance.
+If you’re interested in learning more about video formats, digital video interfaces, or Resi’s technical support, browse our additional resources or contact our Sales Team to discover our range of broadcasting solutions.